tilmanfries/CElogit/README.md

 CElogit is a Stata command that can be used to analyze data from lying experiments where participants roll dice, toss coins or draw from urns.

 The command estimates a discrete choice model of the lying rate for a given set of independent variables.
-A full description of the model and applications are in the [working paper](https://tilmanfries.github.io/PAPER).
+A full description of the model and applications are in the [working paper](https://tilmanfries.github.io/PAPER) (coming soon).

 I experimented in earlier stages with implementing the model in python.
 Contact me if you are interested in the python code.